Six Flags Magic Mountain discount tickets can normally be purchased in several ways through authorized sellers, so you don’t have to pay gate prices.

 - Show the pass at any eligible attraction, and you’re in for free.

 The passes are available in 1, 2, 3, 4, 5, and 7-day options, each at different prices.
 Make sure the attractions you’d like to visit are listed on the option you buy.
-You may also build your own pass including only the attractions you’d like to visit.

 The Go Los Angeles pass also includes some famous theme parks in Orange County and San Diego.